bartificer/programming-by-stealth/docs/pbs65.md

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/10/pbs65.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs65.zip).

-# Matching Postcast Episode 568
+# Matching Podcast Episode 568

 Listen along to this instalment on [episode 568 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/10/ccatp-568/)